tylerzchen/fileuploadtest/README.md

-# Getting Started with Create React App
+# File Upload with React and AWS S3 Buckets

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Note, you need your own AWS S3 bucket set up, with AWS IAM, lambda function, API Gateway, and S3 bucket.

 ## Available Scripts